iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 ### Expand to simulate a fresh clone of this repo

-The difference between a working <abbr>DVC repository</abbr> and its underlying Git repo is that the data tracked by DVC is **not stored by Git**.
+The difference between a working <abbr>DVC repository</abbr> and its underlying Git repo is that the data tracked with DVC is **not stored by Git**.
 So let's remove the data file added so far, both from <abbr>workspace</abbr> and
 <abbr>cache</abbr>: